uqlibrary/uqlibrary-reusable-components/README.md

 * Once you have committed (and pushed if using a client) the changes, a build will automatically be triggered.
 You can monitor the status of the build here: [Codeship for re-usable components](https://codeship.com/projects/99389)

     This checks the syntax, runs the tests and then triggers a rebuild of the cache.
 This can take from 15-20 minutes to complete and the file should then be available for preview at [http://assets.library.uq.edu.au/master/reusable-components/elements/demo/index.html](http://assets.library.uq.edu.au/master/reusable-components/elements/demo/index.html).

 Bear in mind: once you have made this change it could go live at any time - if you need a specific date consider a PT and have the developers manage the whole thing.

-#### After UX Services staff have pushed their changes, developers should:
+#### Steps for devs after UX Services staff have pushed their changes

 * For `uqlibrary-reusable-components`: confirm master build has passed
 * For `uqlibrary-pages`: start rebuild of production branch (after reusable master passes; it pulls master of reusable, no release necessary) - updates homepage